UPPMAX/HPC-python/docs/load_run_packages.rst

          $ ipython

       HPC2N also has ``JupyterLab`` installed.
 It is available as a module, but the process of using it is somewhat involved.
-See this tutorial:
+We will cover it more under the session on <a href="https://uppmax.github.io/HPC-python/interactive.html">Interactive work on the compute nodes</a>.
+Otherwise, see this tutorial:

       - https://www.hpc2n.umu.se/resources/software/jupyter